We Have This Life

 I absolutely love to come visit after the moving vans are gone, and a home begins to manifest the personality of its new owner.
-I recently helped a friend sell her home beautiful large home after the death of her husband, and find a new home to fit her lifestyle, moving forward.
+I recently helped a friend sell her beautiful home after the death of her husband, and find a new home to fit her lifestyle, moving forward.
 She has embraced her new home fully, and has gone all out to decorate with whimsical and fun touches – filling this house with good vibes and new memories!
 Just beautiful.

 Sometimes you’re ready to leave a house you’ve lived in for 45 years.

 It is truly a labor of love to help someone prepare a house to sell after many rich years of living.
 Coming full circle, there is an exquisite grace to witnessing the release of a life well lived, in a home so very well loved.
 How precious are the stories to be told, the memories to be shared.
 Every paper, every trinket, every piece of artwork – imbued with tales and smiles.
 All of one’s possessions, embodying moments in time, reflecting a life’s work and efforts.
-A reminder of a joke that was told, a feeling that was hurt, an accomplishment of career or parenting… fleeting now, but deeply embedded within.
+A reminder of a joke that was told, a feeling that was hurt, a savored dalliance, an accomplishment of career or parenting… fleeting now, but deeply embedded within.

 All this stuff, the stuff of our lives.
 And as the old saying goes, ultimately, you can’t take it with you.
 And quite literally.
 These talismans are powerful, and plentiful.
 But they aren’t invited to come along.
 There is poignant simplicity, in preparing for a smaller home, a home where life will be easier.
 A life where the burdens of home will be taken away.
 There comes a time.
 It is peaceful, and well-deserved.
 I have deep respect for the acceptance of this friend, as she prepares to leave her beloved home.
 She is excited for the chapters that lie ahead, and I wish her freedom to travel, good company, and many carefree and fun days in her new community!